Top 10 best-paying states for LPNs in 2026

 To provide a broader reference, here are the different wage tiers for LVNs in California:

 This wide range of LVN salaries offers some important insights.
 First, the lowest-paid LVNs in California make enough to cover basic living expenses in that state.
-Furthermore, the highest-paid LVNs make more than many RNs in other states.
+Second, the highest-paid LVNs in the state make more than RNs in several other lower-paying states.

-Although no longer the top-paying state for LVNs, the Golden State has the top six metropolitan areas in the country with the highest pay.
-Click on the links to find PRN LVN jobs in these top-paying cities:
+Although no longer the top-paying state for LVNs, the Golden State has the top 5 metropolitan areas in the entire country for LVN pay.
+These are the top-paying cities:

 In summary, California is undoubtedly a great place to maximize your earning potential as a nurse.

-Oregon leapt from the eighth position last year up to third with an average annual LPN salary of $78,160—less than $1,000 per year behind California.
+Oregon stayed in third position from last year with an average annual LPN salary of $81,420—less than $1,000 per year behind California.

 How much do LPNs make in Oregon?